lilfolr/cits5503-book/Part2.md

 ```

 You should now get a response. **Take a screenshot of this**

+## Cleaning up

+Log on to AWS and terminate your EC2 instance

+Then go to the security groups page, and delete your group.
+Note, you will need to wait for you instance to terminate before deleting the group

 [^1]: Note: If you have multiple aws profiles, set your uwa one as the default one for this lab \[in `~/.aws/credentials`\]